Kotlin/kotlinx.coroutines/docs/flow.md

 ### Terminal flow operators

 Terminal operators on flows are _suspending functions_ that start a collection of the flow.
-The [collect] operator is the most basic one, but there are other terminal operators for
+The [collect] operator is the most basic one, but there are other terminal operators, which can make it easier:
-convenience:

 * Conversion to various collections like [toList] and [toSet].
 * Operators to get the [first] value and to ensure that a flow emits a [single] value.